-No Key Risk Type Risk Description Sources of Opportunities Existing Control /Mitigation Plan 8.
-Legal and regulatory compliance risk Risk that a non- compliance in required laws, rules and regulation will materially impact the operation of Fund and its stakeholders Compliance to required laws, rules and regulation will boost confidence of unitholders and other stakeholders in the Fund Compliance officer is responsible for providing regulatory guidance and ensuring regulatory compliance 9.
-Disaster risk Risk of loss and damage due to incidents arising from natural disaster Leveraging on technology for assistance and reinforce discipline within the Fund Disaster recovery planning includes daily back-up of information All properties under Pavilion REIT have their own emergency response and crisis management plans 10.
-Staff resources risk Risk of not being able to attract and retain capable staff Ensuring a skilled and committed workforce can create sustainable value to business Remuneration package that is in line with industry practice Periodic staff engagement and staff dialogues Annual review and training for staffs 11.
-Business continuity plan Risk of business not being able to operate at optimal level Leveraging on technology for assistance Activation of separate teams and working from different locations during the Covid-19 pandemic Enhancement to information technology and its system
+Key Risk Type Risk Description Sources of Opportunities Existing Control /Mitigation Plan No 8.
+Legal and Risk that a non-Compliance to required Compliance officer is regulatory compliance in laws, rules and regulation responsible for providing compliance risk required laws, rules will boost confidence of regulatory guidance and regulation will unitholders and other and ensuring regulatory materially impact the stakeholders in the Fund compliance operation of Fund and its stakeholders 9 Disaster risk Risk of loss and Leveraging on technology Disaster recovery planning damage for assistance and reinforce includes daily back-up of due to incidents arising from discipline within the Fund information natural disaster All properties under Pavilion • REIT have their own emergency response and crisis management plans Staff resources Risk of not being able Ensuring a skilled and Remuneration package that is 10. to attract and retain committed workforce can in line with industry practice risk capable staff create sustainable value to • Periodic staff engagement and business staff dialogues Annual review and training for • staffs Risk of business not Leveraging on technology Activation of separate teams 11.
+Business being able to operate for assistance and working from different continuity plan at optimal level locations during the Covid-19 pandemic Enhancement to information technology and its system